komodorio/docs/docs/Learn/Helm.md

 Adding a repository will add the repository to komodor agent that is running on the chosen clusters.

-<img src="./img/helm-repo-add-header.png" width="450">

-<img src="./img/helm-repo-add.png" width="450">

 - Navigate to the HELM under the Resources section in Komodor
 - Switch to the Repositories tab

+<img src="./img/helm-repo-add-header.png" width="450">

 - Click “Add Repository”
 - Specify the repository details - Name, URL, and Clusters to associate this repository with
 - Save the repository

+<img src="./img/helm-repo-add.png" width="450">

+Test connection:

-Test connection: When adding a repo, Komodor verifies that the Repo is accessible from a public network.
+When adding a repo, Komodor verifies that the Repo is accessible from a public network.

+In case you are referring to a private repo, ignore the warning

 Behind the scenes, the Komodor Agent will install those repositories and will use them to initiate the relevant commands.